Person reviewing a document with someone across a desk.

 • Other qualifying expenses while you’re temporarily displaced

-Though there’s no law forcing tenants to get renters insurance, your landlord may require you to be covered through a clause in your lease.
-If you sign a lease that requires you to have renters insurance, then you are required to get it.
+Though there’s no law forcing tenants to get renters insurance, your landlord may mandate coverage through a clause in your lease.
+If you sign a lease requiring renters insurance, you must get it.

-Landlords make you pick up a renters insurance policy to reduce the financial risk tenants can pose to their rental property.
+Landlords require a renters insurance policy to reduce the financial risk tenants can pose to their rental property.
 These kinds of things include:

 • The restoration and replacement of rental property you’ve broken or destroyed

-• If someone’s injured in your rental, your coverage can shield landlords from liability claims
+• Your coverage can shield landlords from liability claims if someone's injured in your rental

 • When rental agreements require renters insurance, landlords may be more likely to allow dogs